colin-gourlay/sundown-sessions/src/content/artists/g/graham-coxon/index.md

 ---
 ## About

-English singer-songwriter, multi-instrumentalist and painter, born 12 March 1969 in Rinteln (near Hanover), West Germany.
+English singer-songwriter, multi-instrumentalist and painter, born on 12 March 1969 in Rinteln (near Hanover), West Germany.
+Most famous for his originality on the guitar and for being a member of [a7551].